the edmond j. safra parkinson's wellness program

-This ground-breaking program was founded in 2007 in partnership with the NYU Langone Parkinson's Movement Disorder Center to help improve the lives of those impacted by Parkinson's through exercise, support, education, and medical/community collaboration.
-Our exercise classes, support groups, and events are designed to keep those impacted by Parkinson's and their families active, connected, and empowered.
-With a primary focus on dignity, hope, and possibility, this program has grown into a welcoming hub for the New York City Parkinson's community and will be adapted nationally in partnership with the National Parkinson’s Foundation and NYU Langone as the Edmond J Safra National Parkinson’s Wellness Initiative.
+This ground-breaking program was founded in 2007 to help improve the lives of those impacted by Parkinson's through exercise, support, education, and medical/community collaboration.
+Our Parkinson's exercise, support groups, and events are designed to keep those impacted by Parkinson's and their families active, connected, and empowered.
+With a primary focus on dignity, hope, and possibility, this program has grown into a welcoming hub for the New York City Parkinson's community and has been adapted nationally in partnership with the National Parkinson's Foundation as the Edmond J Safra National Parkinson's Wellness Initiative.

 To get started, click the register for classes button in the upper right.